Trial of Clay Shaw: Background

 In December 1967, Garrison appeared on a Dallas television program and claimed that a photograph taken in Dealy Plaza immediately after the assassination depicted a federal agent in plain clothes picking up and walking away with a .45 caliber bullet.
 He said that the bullet was not entered into evidence for the Warren Commission and was proof that another gunman was involved in the assassination.
 The photograph also showed Dallas Deputy Sheriff Buddy Walthers looking on with a uniformed Dallas policeman.
 Walthers stated the following week that the photograph was taken approximately 10 minutes after the assassination, and that the finding was "nothing significant".
 He said that it appeared to be blood on the grass or possibly a piece of skull.
 Walthers added: "If it had been a bullet, it would have been significant."

 When Garrison's evidence was presented to a New Orleans grand jury, Shaw was indicted on a charge that he conspired with Ferrie, Oswald, and others named and charged to murder Kennedy.
 A three-judge panel upheld the indictment and ordered Shaw to a jury trial.

+Following Shaw's arrest Attorney General Ramsey Clark stated that the FBI had already investigated Shaw over the assassination but had found no evidence of his involvement.
+Later Clark said that he had been in error and no investigation had taken place.